sateffen/disuware-module-collection/README.md

 # Disuware module collection

-This is a simple collection of modules, which can be used for disuware.
+This is a simple collection of modules, which can be used for [disuware](https://github.com/sateffen/disuware).

 **Warning:** The Modules are under construction.
-Non of these is production ready!
+Feel free to test them, but
+remember: They are work in progress.